Skip to Content

 stripped and stained branch connected to a piece of plywood

-Pin my tips about how to treat branches for indoor decoration and crafts!
+Pin my tips about how to treat branches for indoor use!

 collage that says how to treat tree branches for decor with images of the process